The expressions used in triggers are very flexible. You can use them to create complex logical tests regarding monitored statistics.

 Recovery expression: it is more than 40GB for last 10 minutes

-Unknownand it takes part in further expression evaluation.
+Unknownand it takes part as unknown operand in further expression evaluation.

-Note that unknown values may "disappear" only in logical expressions as described above.
-In arithmetic expressions unknown values always lead to result
+Note that unknown operands may "disappear" only in logical expressions as described above.
+In arithmetic expressions unknown operands always lead to the result

 Unknown (except division by 0).